Tech-FZ/tic-tac-py-tkinter-edition/README.md

 You will need a machine where Windows and Python are installed.

-1. Download the source code
+1. Download the source code.
-2. Extract the archive
+2. Extract the archive.
-3. Disconnect your computer from the internet and deactivate your antivirus.
-(Yes, this step is required)
-4. Open a command prompt in the directory
+3. Open a command prompt in the directory.
+4. Type in the following command: pyinstaller --onefile main.py
+5. Copy the doc and gamemodes folders into the directory where the binary is.
+6. Test the result.
+You may need to get the executable out of quarantine first.

+# Contribute

+Good at making icons?
+Wanna help translate the game so more people can play?
+Any other ideas?
+You're always welcome to contribute.